cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 ### Maintain properties

 Properties are like relationships that point to scalar values instead of other entities.
+For a counterexample, synonyms are a first-class property that contains lots of extra metadata and therefore get their own sheet.

+The rest of the properties will appear here.
-For example, synonyms are a first-class property that contains lots of extra metadata.
-Another good example of a property is the chemical formula, SMILES string, and mass of a given small molecule in the ChEBI ontology.
+A good example of a property is the chemical formula, SMILES string, and mass of a given small molecule in the ChEBI ontology.
 However, not all entries in the ChEBI ontology are small molecules, so if they were following this guide, it might not have made sense to put that property